ninehyjn/nasa-natural-event-tracker/README.md

 # NASA Natural Events Tracker

 NASA Natural Events Tracker is a Flask web application that uses NASA's EONET API to display real-world natural events.
-Users can browse live events, filter them by status, category, and number of days, vies detailed event information, and save selected events to a personal watch list stored in SQLite.
+Users can browse live events, filter them by status, category, and number of days, views detailed event information, and save selected events to a personal watch list stored in SQLite.

 ## Features